eErenYeager/ims_apk/README.md

 - Later he made few more changes, now volte works in both sims (one at a time)

 **TODO:**
-- Fix VoLTE and WFC
+- Fix ViLTE and WFC